 Process Oriented Guided Inquiry (POGIL)

 active learning techniques

 Cynthia Simon, director, College of Arts and Sciences Internship Office.
 Cynthia's expertise in experiential education spans over 30 years.
 She holds a Master's degree in Environmental Education from Leslie University, and has completed the National Society for Experiential Education's Academy.
 She is also NSEE's Northeast regional co-chair.
 She holds a Bachelor of Science degree in Business from Northeastern University.
-Cynthia's background includes professional work in the international, corporate, not-for-profit, and small business sectors, with the past 20 years committed to higher education and the...
+Cynthia's background includes professional work in the international, corporate, not-for-profit, and small business sectors, with the past 20 years committed to higher education at the...
 Read More

 Collaborative learning design